Penal Code 314 PC - Indecent Exposure Law in California

 The final thing is to really sit down and put together a game plan, step by step, that we can execute as a team, merging towards getting you the result you must have.

-Whether that's fighting the case in a jury trial, getting experts, getting a psych evaluation – whatever the case is as it relates to you, that's what we're going to do, and we're going to do it effectively.
-Pick up the phone.
-Ask for a meeting with Ron Hedding.
+Whether it's fighting the case in a jury trial, getting experts, or obtaining a psych evaluation, the importance of professional legal representation cannot be overstated.
 Let my 30 years of experience work for you.
 The Hedding Law Firm is located in Los Angeles, California.

 Related Content: